suprajabandaru14/Digital---Clock/README.md

-These are the two different styled digital clocks using HTML, CSS, Javascript
+These are the two different styled digital clocks using HTML, CSS, Javascript.